-This guide covers how to create a letterhead macro in Microsoft Word for Office 2013 and Office 2016.
+This guide covers how to create a letterhead macro in Microsoft Word for Office 2016/2019.

 Macros automate common tasks.
 A macro can be created for virtually any task that you perform in Word.
 The amount of steps is irrelevant.
 You can even create a macro that automatically places certain text in a document with as many attributes as you’d like!

 Macros are created with a recording device similar to a common tape recorder.
 Once you start recording your macro, a toolbar pops up with standard stop and pause buttons.
 The following is an example of how to create a macro for your customized letterhead paper.

 - Open a blank document.
 You want to assign your macro to all documents.

 - From the View Tab, choose Macros and Record Macro.
 The Record Macro dialog box is displayed as shown below.